Spencer Steer Player Props: Reds vs. Braves

 Spencer Steer At The Plate

-- Steer is batting .258 with three doubles, two home runs and five walks.
+- Steer leads Cincinnati with 11 hits, batting .314 this season with six extra-base hits.

-- He ranks 99th in batting average, 80th in on base percentage, and 43rd in slugging among qualifying hitters in MLB play.
+- Among qualified hitters, he ranks 46th in batting average, while his on-base percentage ranks 46th and he is 27th in slugging.

-- This year, Steer has totaled at least one hit in six of nine games (66.7%), and had multiple hits twice.
+- Steer has gotten at least one hit in 70.0% of his games this season (seven of 10), with at least two hits three times (30.0%).

-- In nine games played this season, he has hit a homer in two of them.
+- In 10 games played this year, he has hit a homer in two of them.

-- He has scored a run in four of nine games so far this season.
+- He has scored in five of 10 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.